ItaiAxelrad/open-spec/docs/_partials/330561 Concrete Manholes-3.md

       1. Excavation, Trenching and Site Earthwork - Section 02220
    1. Cast-in-Place Concrete - Section 03300
    1. Precast Concrete-Section 03400
 1. QUALITY ASSURANCE:
       1. Refer to Section 02600.
 1. SUBMITTALS:
       1. Refer to Section 02600.
    1. JOB CONDITIONS:
       1. This paragraph is not used.

-   1. PRODUCTS
+## Products

    1. sanitary Sewer MANHOLES:
       1. Manholes shall be constructed of a poured-in-place reinforced concrete base and precast reinforced concrete components in accordance with the details shown on the Drawings.
 A precast base may be used if approved by the Engineer.
 The top section required for change of diameter shall be eccentric cone, or flat slab when permitted by the Engineer.
 All precast components, including the riser sections, grade rings, tops, appurtenances, and base sections shall conform to ASTM C478.
    1. Manholes shall have a minimum inside diameter of 4 feet.
 Manholes shall be constructed and installed in accordance with the "Standard Precast Concrete Manhole", "Shallow Precast Concrete Manhole", "Drop Detail for Manhole."